 Executive Compensation & Employee Benefits

-We advise on design, adoption and operation of employee benefit plans, including retirement, deferred compensation, disability and life insurance, health, dental, and vision plans.
-We represent client with plans under audit from the IRS or U.S. DOL.
+We advise on design, adoption and operation of employee benefit plans, including retirement, deferred compensation, disability and life insurance, health, dental and vision plans.
+We represent clients with plans under audit from the IRS or U.S. DOL.
 When necessary, we guide our clients in the correction of errors in the operation of their benefit plans.

 How we can help

 - Defined Benefit, Profit-Sharing, 401(k), and 403(b) plans: We advise clients on designing, installing, maintaining, amending, and, as is sometimes necessary, terminating their retirement plans.
 We have taken advantage of IRS and DOL correction programs that have saved our clients millions of dollars in assessed contributions and interest stemming from plan design or operational errors.